BonoboPLC/lojjo_wiki/administration/games/raffle.md

 ## Assigning Prizes to Ranks

-You can either assign a single prize for a rank, or you can specify a range if you have many ranks receiving the same prize.
+You can either assign a single prize for a rank, or you can specify a range if you have many ranks recieving the same prize.

 For example you can set Ranks 5 to 25 to recieve the same prize.